 The Marriage Against Your Will campaign was set up for young people who have been forced to marry against their will.
 It encourages them to talk about it or get help.
-The campaign's website Trouwentegenjewil.nl (in Dutch only) provides information on the right to choose your own partner and tells young people where they can go for help and advice.
+The campaign's website Trouwentegenjewil.nl (in Dutch only) provided information on the right to choose your own partner and told young people where they can go for help and advice.

 Honour and Safety Platform